Transformers: Revenge of the Fallen

 Available on DVD and Blu-ray

-Rated R for some violence, disturbing images and language
+Rated R for some sequences of violence and language

 Available on DVD and Blu-ray